Stratio/crossdata/doc/src/site/sphinx/3_configuration.rst

 To configure the servers in a distributed environment it is needed to create a server-application.conf file in every crossdata instance, with the following params:

- - crossdata-server.akka.remote.netty.tcp.hostname: This is the IP of the local machine where is this crossdata instance.
+ - crossdata-server.akka.remote.netty.tcp.hostname: This is the IP of the local machine where Crossdata server instance is running.

- - crossdata-server.akka.remote.netty.tcp.port: The crossdata server port, default set in 13420.
+ - crossdata-server.akka.remote.netty.tcp.port: The Crossdata server port, default is set in 13420.

  - crossdata-server.akka.cluster.seed-nodes: In this parameter it is needed to set all the IPs and Ports of all Crossdata servers.
 The format of that is ["akka.tcp://CrossdataServerCluster@IP_1:port_1", "akka.tcp://CrossdataServerCluster@IP_2:port_2", ... , "akka.tcp://CrossdataServerCluster@IP_n:port_n"]